Kevin Ayers and Syd Barrett were the two most important people in British pop music. Everything that came after came from them.

 This, from his 2007 ‘revival’ album Unfairground, shows he hadn’t lost his touch.

 If you like Kevin’s brand of languid, quirky rock you might like my stuff.
-See immediately below for a free collection!
+Here’s a no-cost way to find out!